zhorifiandi/zhorifiandi.github.io/_posts/2025-01-02-reliable-messaging-workers-rule-of-thumbs.md

 In the realm of distributed systems, especially when working with messaging patterns, workers play a crucial role.
 These unsung heroes handle messages from queues or brokers, ensuring tasks are executed seamlessly.
 But what happens when things go awry?
 Workers must be resilient, fault-tolerant, and reliable.

 This post dives into the essential properties every reliable messaging worker should have, sprinkled with practical tips to keep your system reliable.
-I applied these rule of thumbs in several Xendit teams, and we had almost zero issues, and make developers life happy! (a.k.a. firefighting stuck messages/transactions)
+I applied these rule of thumbs in several Xendit teams, and we had almost zero issues, and make developers life happy! (a.k.a. no more firefighting stuck messages/transactions manually)

 ---